Noah Schnapp is exactly the sort of subject that can go wrong if handled too fast.

 Will Byers was not written as a one-episode disclosure.
 The show gestured, delayed, clarified, and finally made the truth explicit.
 Schnapp's public life developed on a similar clock.
 By the time he came out, many of the people closest to him were unsurprised.
 His fans, too, processed it less as rupture than as recognition.

-That makes the moment more interesting, not less.
-It suggests that for young public figures, coming out can still be emotionally significant even when it is socially unsurprising.
+That makes the moment more interesting.
+It suggests that for young public figures, coming out can still carry emotional force even when it is socially unsurprising.
 The fear belongs to the person, not to the audience's suspense.

 Schnapp's story therefore belongs to a newer generation of queer celebrity narratives.
 It is less about confession as spectacle and more about alignment, becoming publicly consistent with what family, friends, and perhaps the performer himself had already begun to understand.